UVa students chastised for ignoring anti-COVID measures

 University of Virginia administrators are looking into reports of large student gatherings at which COVID-control rules are ignored as the fall semester winds down, including reported events this week and one last week at a local winery.

-The Tuesday party came two days after UVa Dean of Students Allen W. Grove sent a message reminding students that they agreed to follow school-mandated anti-COVID measures and that violations will be referred to the University Judiciary Committee.
+UVa Dean of Students Allen W. Grove sent a message Sunday reminding students that they agreed to follow school-mandated anti-COVID measures and that violations will be referred to the University Judiciary Committee.

 “Last week, we received a concerning report of a very large gathering of students at a local winery in Albemarle County in which none of the critical public health requirements were followed by those in attendance.
 We are looking into this incident with the assistance of the winery and we hope it does not turn out to have been the super-spreader event we have tried so hard to avoid,” Groves wrote.